mitchweaver/gentoo/notes/encrypted-zfs-on-root.md

 ln -s $PWD/whatever linux
 cd linux
 # (copy your kernel config now if you have one)
-# Notice we only make the kernel here and are not requesting --zfs
+# Notice we only make the kernel here and are not requesting --zfs yet
 genkernel \
   --no-clean --no-mrproper --oldconfig \
   --menuconfig --makeopts=-j$(nproc) \